 The Supreme Court justices were torn, but seemed to lean in favor of adopting a middle-ground approach where the employer would have an obligation to inform a prospective employee about its work rules and ask if the applicant could comply.
-Theoretically, this would open the dialogue and provide the applicant with an opportunity to request an accommodation based on their religion.
+Theoretically, this would open the dialogue and provide the applicant with an opportunity to request a religious accommodations.

 Justice Alito provided perhaps the most memorable illustration of the day when he asked Abercrombie’s attorney to imagine four job applicants: “a Sikh man wearing a turban… a Hasidic man wearing a hat…a Muslim woman wearing a hijab and a Catholic nun in a habit.”
 He then asked whether the attorney thought “that those people have to say, ‘we just want to tell you, we’re dressed this way for a religious reason.
 We’re not just trying to make a fashion statement.’”

 We anticipate an opinion from the Supreme Court by the time its session wraps up in late June.
 The decision will impact employers and prospective employees alike.